 As many of our friends and neighbors find themselves having to rethink their wedding plans due to COVID-19, we try to keep in mind that sometimes when one door closes, another one opens.
-Scaling down your big wedding can actually have a lot of benefits, like making the experience more intimate, unique and personal.
+Scaling down your big day can actually have tons of benefits, like making the experience more intimate, unique and personal.

 Backyard weddings are, unsurprisingly, becoming much more popular this summer.
-As we progress through the uncertain months ahead, our team at Rustic & Main is excited to be part of some upcoming backyard wedding experiences.
+As we progress through the uncertain months ahead, our team at Rustic & Main is excited to be part of some upcoming backyard and other outdoor wedding experiences.

 Drawbacks of Planning a Backyard Wedding

 Planning a backyard wedding can have many advantages, but it's also important to be aware of the potential drawbacks.
 For starters, the ceremony will be smaller, so you'll have to trim a few people off the guest list (personally, I'd put that in the "pros" column, but it might be a con if you've always dreamed of a big wedding).

 The other potential drawbacks are that you will have to take on more of the planning and setting up on your own, which could be stressful in your already busy life.
 You will also have to contend with the weather—renting a big tent could be a good way around any unexpected hail storms or overbearing heat.

 Taking into account those couple of drawbacks, there are some major advantages:

 It's more flexible.
 A backyard wedding allows you to do pretty much whatever you want.
 Pick any date, set your own schedule, choose your favorite food and drinks, have the cocktail hour whenever you want, lay out the chairs in any configuration, set up the dance floor wherever you want… it’s all up to you!
 You can set the scene in a way that feels special to you, and the fact that you're having your wedding at home, getting married in your own backyard (or the backyard of a close friend or family member, whatever the case may be) means you don't have to work around the strict rules of a traditional venue.